These Gen-Z Activists Have Done So Much For The World MTV Is Giving Them An Award

 The youngest of the Generation Change winners is 17-year-old Jamie Margolin, a Seattle climate change and LGBTQ+ activist.
 Margolin co-founded the organization Zero Hour, which led the 2018 Youth Climate march in Washington D.C. and dozens of cities around the globe.
 In September 2019, Margolin testified in front of Congress about the urgent need for climate change action.
 That was the same day Greta Thunberg went viral with her pleas to save the planet.

 UCLA student Lisa Ranran Hu, a 20-year-old Chinese filmmaker, is another Generation Change winner currently living in America.
-Hu is being honored for her non-fiction work, including 2017's Escape.
-The feature film sheds light on the transgender experience in China and pushed difficult conversations about how the nation's government restricts the LGBTQ+ experience — particularly for young people.
+Hu is being honoured for her documentary work, including 2017's Escape.
+The film sheds light on the transgender experience in China and pushed difficult conversations about how the nation's government restricts the LGBTQ+ experience — particularly for young people.
 Chinese citizens are unable to change their gender on identity documents until they undergo gender confirmation surgery and are over 20 years old.

 Fellow 20-year-old Shiden Tekle and 22-year-old Kelvin Doe round out the Generation Change winners, who will be presented their awards during the 2019 EMA red carpet by MTV presenter Sway Calloway.